facelessuser/coloraide/docs/src/markdown/interpolation.md

 Interpolation is a type of estimation that finds new data points based on the range of a discrete set of known data points.
 When used in the context of color, it is finding one or more colors that reside between any two given colors.
+This is often used to simulate mixing colors, creating gradients, or even create color palettes.

+ColorAide provides a number of useful utilities based on interpolation.

+## Linear Interpolation

 One of the most common, and easiest ways to interpolate data between two points is to use linear interpolation.
 An easy way of thinking about this concept is to imagine drawing a straight line that connects two colors within a color space.